cicadacreativemag/ccm_website/content/landing.md

 {{< masonry >}}

 {{< cards/card-small title="SUBMISSIONS ARE CLOSED" img-src="/images/landing/starmoon-full-callforsubs-02.png" alt="A call to submissions for Issue 08.
 Features an illustration of a white-haired character with star eyes.">}}
 Thank you to everyone who participated in the review cycle for Issue 08: "Dial-up Dreams."
-We are hard at working preparing the issue for publication, which will be released here later this month.
+We are hard at working preparing the issue for publication, which will be released  later this month.
 We will announce the publication via newsletter, social media, and in our RSS feed.
-Stay creative, and we hope this issue delivers everything you hoped for and more.
-Stay tuned for announcements regarding Issue 09!
+We hope this issue delivers everything you hoped for and more.
+Stay creative!
 {{< /cards/card-small >}}

 {{< cards/card-small title="RECENT BLOG POSTS">}}